 Anaplasmosis is part of a group of diseases that spread through tick bites.
 Other diseases that spread through tick bites include Lyme disease and ehrlichiosis.
 The bacteria that cause anaplasmosis commonly infect the white-footed mouse, deer, and other animals in the wild.
 When a tick bites one of these animals, the tick becomes infected.
 An infected tick can spread the bacteria to humans.
 When a tick bites a person, the bacteria go into the person’s bloodstream.
-Generally the tick must stay attached for 24 to 48 hours and become enlarged (engorged) in order to transmit the infection.
+Generally the tick must stay attached for 24 to 48 hours and become enlarged (engorged) to transmit the infection.

-Anaplasmosis is not a contagious.
+Anaplasmosis is not contagious.
 You can’t get it from spending time with someone who has it.
 In rare cases, you may get it through a blood donation or solid organ transplant.

 Who is at risk for anaplasmosis?

 Certain types of ticks can become infected with the bacteria that cause anaplasmosis.
 These include the deer tick and the Western black-legged tick.
 You may have a higher risk for anaplasmosis if you spend a lot of time outdoors in woody, bushy areas where these ticks are found.
 You may also have an increased risk if you live in an area of the country where deer ticks or western black-legged ticks are common.
 In the U.S., deer ticks are most common in New England, the Mid-Atlantic states,and in the north-central region.
 But they have also spread to many other areas.

 What are the symptoms of anaplasmosis?